arielsanchezmora/vDocumentation/README.md

 **Connect-VIServer [IP_or_FQDN_of_vCenter]**  # Connect to one or many vCenters

-_When prompted for credentials use an Administrator level account_
+_When prompted for credentials use a vCenter Administrator-level account_

 _You are now able to use these commands:_